 The works along Erica Avenue, between Boronia Road and Chandler Road, will also enhance pedestrian and cyclist accessibility, including better connections to the Boronia Train Station.
 The resulting improved streetscape will create a more vibrant and pleasant public realm, providing opportunities for outdoor dining and other daytime and evening activities and in turn, improving visitation and pride of place.

-The Suburban Revitalisation Program is providing $1,000,000 in funding for both stages of works, anticipated to be completed between late 2022 and early 2023.
+The Suburban Revitalisation program is providing $1,000,000 in funding for both stages of works, which is anticipated to be completed in late 2023.
 The project is being delivered in partnership with Knox City Council.

 The project commissioned 5 large-scale murals on sites across Boronia.
 These murals have benefit local residents, traders, and visitors of Boronia.
 The murals have increased the beauty and character of the village precinct, will prevent further vandalism in highly trafficked areas and improve perceptions of safety.

-The Suburban Revitalisation program provided $150,000 in funding for the project and was completed in late 2022.
+The Suburban Revitalisation program provided $150,000 in funding for the project, which has now been completed.
 The project was delivered in partnership with Knox City Council.

 The project will deliver beautification works and amenity improvements to Lupton Way, including a parklet, solar lighting, potential public art opportunities, painted surface treatments and improved integration with 255 and 257 Dorset Road.

-The Suburban Revitalisation program is providing $250,000 in funding for the project which is being delivered in partnership with Knox City Council in late 2022.
+The Suburban Revitalisation program provided $250,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Knox City Council.

 The project introduced creative elements and upgraded the pedestrian laneways and arcades that connect the key village retail precincts in Boronia based on the outcomes of an audit and engagement with the local community.